The Dr. Lynne Goodstein and Dr. Peter Langer Award for Honors Advising

 • The nominee exhibits excellence in advising Honors students.

-• The student submitting the nomination must be in the Honors Program.
+• The student submitting the nomination must be a current Honors student.

 Nomination Process